 There are few greater ways to spend quality time as a family and see the beauty of the UK than with a road trip.
-For many people looking back at their childhood, they will have many happy memories of playing games, listen to music and bonding with their parents and siblings from the backseat of the family car.
+For many people looking back at their childhood, they will have many happy memories of playing games, listening to music and bonding with their parents and siblings from the backseat of the family car.

-With these types of trips, it is not so much the destination that is the exciting and memorable part, instead, it is the journey.
 In order to have a fun, safe and stress-free trip around the UK with younger family members, there are a few important considerations.

 No matter where you are headed or how long the journey is, you are likely to hear the notorious “are we there yet?” question.
 Kids can become bored quickly, which is why you need to prepare for this and have a few tricks up your sleeve.
 There are dozens of excellent car games to play during long journeys, but you can also keep them occupied with music, audio books and reading materials.
-You could also consider a portable device that enables them to watch TV and/or films.
+You could also consider a portable device such as an iPad that enables them to watch TV and/or films.
 Another great way to keep them happy, content and occupied is with drinks and snacks, so be sure to pack plenty of these.

 Safety & Comfort